Vancouver DUI Defense Lawyers, WA

 Driving under the influence of alcohol or narcotics is illegal in Washington.
 Even if you are a first-time offender, you are facing time in jail, huge fines, and a likely suspension of your driver’s license.
 You may be ordered to install an ignition interlock device on your vehicle.
 You may be required to attend an alcohol abuse program.
 Subsequent DUIs will result in more severe sentences.

 There are defenses and alternatives to prison time that may be available.
-At Philbrook Law Office, PS, our Vancouver DUI lawyers fight to have drunk driving charges dismissed.
+At Philbrook Law, our Vancouver DUI lawyers fight to have drunk driving charges dismissed.
 We regularly seek to have the breath or blood tests suppressed because the devices weren’t calibrated or because the police officer failed to administer the tests properly.
 We challenge the basis for the police stop.
 In some cases, a plea reduction to a moving traffic violation may be negotiated.

 What are the current DUI laws in Washington?